 Eliminate wrinkles by hanging clothes in the bathroom while you shower, or spraying with a commercial wrinkle releaser.
 A quick ironing (even with your hair iron!) works, too.

-Doing laundry less often doesn’t just save money on utilities; it means your clothes will last longer, too, since they won’t go through the rough washing/drying cycle as often.
+Adopting these tips for how to do less laundry won’t just save money on utilities — your clothes will last longer, too, since they won’t go through the rough washing/drying cycle as often.
 Plus, you’ll have more free time in your day, maybe even enough to do a few one minute chores!